Developing a Multilingual Dataset and Evaluation Metrics for Code-Switching: A Focus on Hong Kong's Polylingual Dynamics: CORPUS DESIGN

 \begin{scriptsize}

 \end{scriptsize}

-where $\mathcal{F}$ is the Fidelity to the Original Audio which evaluates how well the ASR evaluation metric captures the content and meaning of the original audio, we utilize GPT-4 to comprehensively evaluate the fidelity of the ASR evaluation metric in preserving the nuances and intended message of the original audio.
-Accuracy measures the correctness of the transcriptions. $\mathcal{L}$ is Latency refers to the time it takes for the system to process and produce the transcriptions, and $M$ is the max latency.
+where $I_{m}$ is the number of English word and Chinese character insertions, $D_{m}$ is the number of English word and Chinese character deletions, $S_{m}$ is the number of English word and Chinese character substitutions, $N_{m}$ is the number of English words and Chinese characters in the reference, and $M$ is the max latency.

+Considering the various application scenarios, we have assigned different weights, denoted as $\alpha$, $\beta$, and $\gamma$, to each part.
+For instance, in real-time translation scenarios\cite{chen2021developing}, where there is a high demand for quick responses, $\gamma$ should be assigned a larger value.
+In certain digital human application scenarios, where the overall meaning of the conversation is more important than word-for-word consistency, a smaller value can be assigned to $\beta$.

-Higher FAL indicates better performance, a proficient ASR evaluation metric is expected to accurately capture the substantive content and semantic essence of the original audio, produce precise transcriptions, and exhibit prompt response times.\\ Traditionally, larger parameter models tend to exhibit higher accuracy and superior performance.
-However, this advantage comes at the cost of increased latency and a higher demand for GPU resources during deployment.
-In our pursuit of an optimal solution, we aim to strike a balance between high accuracy, low latency, and cost-effectiveness.
+Higher FAL indicates better performance, a proficient ASR evaluation metric is expected to accurately capture the substantive content and semantic essence of the original audio, produce precise transcriptions, and exhibit prompt response times.